video: Visiting the Congo to write Endangered

 A4ED school visit photos & blurbs:

-ST. DAVID'S SCHOOL in New York, NY USA and SOMERS MIDDLE SCHOOL in Somers, NY USA
+2018 at ST. DAVID'S SCHOOL in New York, NY USA and SOMERS MIDDLE SCHOOL in Somers, NY USA

 ELIOT FUELS CONSEVERATION AT ST. DAVID'S AND SOMERS